PORTRAITS

 Early in my career I was very active with portraiture.
 During my time in the army from 1966 to 1968, before I began painting full time, I completed several portraits of my friends.
 Once a professional artist I began getting commissions for portraits, but although I really enjoyed the challenge of doing them, they were not my main focus.

-This year I have entered the Brisbane Portrait Prize with a painting of Vince Anello, from the iconic New Farm Deli, our favourite lunchtime indulgence.
+In 2020 I entered the Brisbane Portrait Prize with a painting of Vince Anello, from the iconic New Farm Deli, our favourite lunchtime indulgence.
+Unfortunately it was unsuccessful in winning the prize, and it now has pride of place in the New Farm Deli in Brisbane.

 Recent Portraits